eclipse-ee4j/cargotracker/eclipse.md

 ## Download

-[Download](https://github.com/m-reza-rahman/cargo-tracker/archive/master.zip) the source code zip file and expand it somewhere in your file system, ideally into _'/Projects'_.
+[Download](https://github.com/eclipse-ee4j/cargotracker/archive/master.zip) the source code zip file and expand it somewhere in your file system.
 Note that this is a Maven project.

-## NetBeans Setup
+## Eclipse Setup

 Start NetBeans, you will first need to configure Payara.
 Go in the _'Services'_ tab, right click _'Servers'_ and hit _'Add Server'_.